zedapp/zed/README.md

 * (Vertical) split views, either 1, 2 or 3 vertical splits.
 * Auto-updating preview split for various languages (including markdown and coffeescript).
+* Editing of local files (via Chrome-specific APIs) and remote files (check the manual on how to do this)

 Installation
 ------------